Glaucoma in Charleston & Ladson, SC

-This is painless and more gradual closing of the drainage angle, which occurs most frequently in people of African or Asian descent.
+This is a painless and more gradual closing of the drainage angle, which occurs most frequently in people of African or Asian descent.

 This type of glaucoma progresses very much like chronic open-angle glaucoma.
 It occurs when scar tissue blocks the drainage angle.
 The first symptom is a loss of side-vision.

 This is a birth defect, which affects the drainage angle.
 To prevent blindness, this condition must be treated shortly after birth.
 Symptoms include enlarged eyes, a cloudy cornea, light sensitivity, and excessive tearing.